What is Lyme disease?

 Vaccination against Lyme disease is recommended for pets that live in endemic areas or that travel to areas where Lyme disease is prevalent.
 This vaccine is initially given twice, at two to four-week intervals.
 Annual revaccination is necessary to maintain your dog’s immunity.
 The decision to vaccinate against Lyme disease can be discussed with your veterinarian based on your dog’s lifestyle and individual risk assessment.

 How do I remove a tick from my dog?

-Check your pet immediately after it has been in a tick-infected area.
-The deer tick is a small tick and only about pinhead size in juvenile stage, but is a little more obvious in the adult phase and after feeding.
-If you find a tick moving on your pet, the tick has not fed.
+Check your pet immediately after it has been in a potentially tick-infected area.
+The deer tick is only about the size of a pinhead in its juvenile stage but is a little more obvious in the adult phase, especially after feeding.
+If you find a tick moving on your pet, the tick has not fed yet.
 Remove the tick promptly and place it in rubbing alcohol or crush it between two solid surfaces.
-If you find a tick attached to your pet, grasp the tick with fine tweezers or your finger nails near the dog's skin and firmly pull it straight out.
-There are also tools available called Tick Twister® or Tick Key® which can be useful.
-However, take care to use them cautiously as twisting or jerking the tick may cause the mouth parts to break off and remain in the skin.
+If you find a tick attached to your pet, grasp the tick with fine tweezers or your fingernails near the dog's skin and firmly pull it straight out.
+There are also tools available (Tick Twister® or Tick Key®) that can be useful.
+However, take care to use them cautiously as twisting or jerking the tick may cause the mouthparts to break off and remain in the skin.
 See your veterinarian if you are unsure or unable to remove the tick from your dog.

 "...twisting or jerking the tick may cause the mouthparts to break off and remain in the skin."